vincentloechner/pytkdraw/README.md

 PEP and coding style standards, and finally made freely available under the MIT license on [github](https://github.com/vincentloechner/pytkdraw).
-The python easy to install package was published on [PyPI](https://pypi.org/project/tkdraw/).
+The python easy to install package is released on [PyPI](https://pypi.org/project/tkdraw/).

 [](---------------------------------------------------------------------------)
 ## COPYRIGHT

-Copyright © 2018-2021, Vincent Loechner.
+Copyright © 2018-2022, Vincent Loechner.

 Distributed under the MIT license.